Today's fastest growing SaaS companies all have one thing in common.

 Our CEO, Allan Wille, finds it helpful to organize KPIs in relation to where they are most important in these three stages of a startups lifecycle: Product, Growth, and Efficiency.

-To better align your KPIs with your company's stage of development, below is one example of a KPI per growth stage.
-To view the rest of the KPIs, including a handy infographic cheatsheet, check out Allan's blog post.
+To better align your KPIs with your company's stage of development now and in the future, below is one example of a KPI per growth stage.
+To view the rest of the KPIs, including a handy infographic cheatsheet, read Allan's blog post.

 Product - Net Promoter Score